SumoLogic/sumologic-documentation/docs/send-data/kubernetes/collecting-events.md

 ---
-id: collecting-kubernetes-events
+id: collecting-events
 title: Collecting Kubernetes Events
-sidebar_label: Collecting Kubernetes Events
+sidebar_label: Collecting Events
 description: This document explain how to collect Kubernetes events from the Kubernetes API server and send them to Sumo Logic as logs.
 ---